🐕 American Eskimo Chihuahua Mix (Chimo Dog) The Guide (+ Pictures)

 Chimo dogs can form strong bonds with other animals in their home if they were raised together from an early age, so socialization is key when it comes to relationship building.
 With enough patience and training from the pet owner, Chimo behavior can be managed and harmonious relationships between them and their fur siblings are possible.

-When introducing your Chihuahua American Eskimo mix to new animals in its environment, slow introductions and positive reinforcement techniques should be observed.
 Though they generally get along well with cats and smaller animals in their home, unpredictable reactions can occur any time two strange animals meet each other - which is why taking extra care should always come first.

-American Eskimo Chihuahua Mixes usually have long, fluffy hair and often look like miniature polar bears.
 Despite their cuddly appearances, this breed is considered to be a medium-heavy shedder, so it's important to ensure that you're up for the task of regular vacuuming and brushing when considering a Chimo as a pet.
-Fortunately, their easy-to-care-for coats make them a breeze to groom - just be sure to have the right tools on hand!

 Chihuahua American Eskimo mixes are not hypoallergenic.